uf-mil/mil/Simul8.md

     * [ ] Headless simulation (No rendering) - This is important!
         * We can optimize controller gains, path planners, do monte-carlos, etc

+* [ ] Add a way to visually specify a waypoint (Like, move a ghost of the sub around then publish that waypoint)
+* [ ] Make the sim a sub-window of a QT gui

 # Bug-hunt